chainpoint/chainpoint-gateway/README.md

 - `Git`
 - `Docker`

-A BASH script to install all other dependencies (make, openssl, nodejs, yarn) on Ubuntu and Mac can be found [here](https://github.com/chainpoint/chainpoint-gateway/blob/master/scripts/install_deps.sh).
+A BASH script to install all other dependencies (make, openssl, nodejs, yarn) on Ubuntu and Mac can be run from `make install-deps`.

 Chainpoint Gateway has been tested with a couple of different hardware configurations.